-DevelopmentBreidablikk is a field in the central part of the North Sea, ten kilometres northeast of the Grane field.
+DevelopmentBreidablikk is a field in the central part of the North Sea, ten kilometers northeast of the Grane field.
 The water depth is 130 metres.
-Breidablikk includes two discoveries, 25/8-4 (D-structure) and 25/11-27 (F-structure), discovered in 1992 and 2013, respectively.
-The plan for development and operation (PDO) was approved in June 2021.
-The field is being developed with four subsea templates tied-back to the Grane platform.
+Breidablikk includes two discoveries, D-structure and F-structure, discovered in 1992 and 2013, respectively.
+The plan for development and operation (PDO) was approved in 2021.
+The field is developed with four subsea templates tied-back to the Grane platform.

 ReservoirThe main reservoirs contain oil in Paleocene sandstone in the Heimdal Formation, at a depth of 1700 metres.
 The reservoirs have good quality, with little variation in reservoir properties.
 Above the Heimdal Formation, oil is present in a sand injectite complex in shales of Paleocene and Eocene age in the Lista, Sele and Balder Formations.

-Recovery strategyThe field will be produced by pressure depletion, assisted by gas lift in the production wells which will be placed close to the top of the structures.
+Recovery strategyThe field is produced by pressure depletion, assisted by gas lift in the production wells.

-TransportThe oil will be transported from Grane to the onshore terminal at Sture for storage and export.
+TransportThe oil is transported from Grane to the onshore terminal at Sture for storage and export.

 Visit the Norwegian Petroleum Directorate's fact pages for more information